Data Stewardship

 II.
 POLICY STATEMENT

-George Mason University maintains data essential to the performance of university business.
+Mason maintains data essential to the performance of university business.
 These data are valuable assets.
 State and federal laws identify the types of data to which access and storage must be restricted.
-This policy incorporates federal and state standards, and establishes responsibilities for all elements of university data in terms of confidentiality, integrity, and availability.
+This policy incorporates federal and state standards and establishes responsibilities for all elements of university data in terms of confidentiality, integrity, and availability.

 The greatest benefit the university can provide to the community is data that is shared and used with care.
 This benefit is diminished through misuse, misinterpretation, or unnecessary restrictions on access.
 Although a large portion of university data are shared with the public, some data are restricted by the privacy protections established in laws or policies.
 To comply with these mandates and to protect the university community as a whole, the university has the right and the obligation to protect, manage, secure, and control data under its purview.